Abu’s Jinns narrates the tale of a house in Pakistan haunted by multiple jinns with whom the owners still live.

 On asking what they wanted with Zain, a woman with a baby in her arms – a child with hollow sockets and leopard-like scaly skin – stepped forward.
 She told me that her son had died in the flood, and that Zain reminded her of him.
 I told them that I was a man of religion and it wouldn’t matter if they were Sikh, the Quran’s verses would still burn them.
 Some of them understood, and some did not.
 I had to do some recitation, but the elderly of them settled down.

 I told Adil to take Zain out of the house.
 Adil hesitated at first, but Mrs. Elahi said that she’d accompany them.
 Nothing happened to Zain, but my nose started bleeding because the woman, whom the elderly were sending away, threw her child at me who grabbed me by my nose.
 I had a fever for a month after that.
 I told Mr. Elahi that I could no longer stay in the house, and that I wished to leave.
 I told them that I’d come again the next day.
-Zain and Adil left for Dubai, and Jameel and I kept visiting the house for a period of seven days.
+Zain and Adil left for Dubai, and Jameel and I kept visiting the house that was haunted by jinns for a period of seven days.

 View this post on Instagram